gbrayut/cloud-examples/gke-storage-misc/gcsfuse.md

 ```

 ## Basic gcsfuse Volumes on GKE Workloads
 For basic workloads the easiest way to access files in GCS is using an [ephemeral volume mount](https://docs.cloud.google.com/kubernetes-engine/docs/how-to/cloud-storage-fuse-csi-driver-ephemeral) so you don't need to manage PersistentVolume or PersistentVolumeClaim objects.
-The [gcsfuse-ephemeral.yaml](gcsfuse-ephemeral.yaml) shows what that would look like for a daemonset:
+This is true for StatefulSet and Sandbox/Agent Sandbox as well, which can still use GCS as ephemeral volume instead of requiring PV and PVC resources.
+The [gcsfuse-ephemeral.yaml](gcsfuse-ephemeral.yaml) shows how to configure ephemeral volume access to GCS for a daemonset:

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/gbrayut/cloud-examples/refs/heads/main/gke-storage-misc/gcsfuse-ephemeral.yaml